top of page

 1. Set a time limit ⏰

-Walking into stores feeling equipped, centered, and confident is key and if you've been shopping for hours on end, chances are you don't feel so centered and confident anymore. 😵💫
+Walking into stores feeling equipped, centered, and confident is key, and if you've been shopping for hours on end, chances are you don't feel so centered and confident anymore. 😵💫

-2. Choose the right stores
+2. Choose your stores strategically

 🎉 Set yourself up for success.

-Remember, find clothes that fit your body, not the other way around.
+Find clothes that fit your body, not the other way around.

 clothes shopping, closet of neutral clothes